 Personal Defined Benefit Plan

-This plan is exclusively for single-owner businesses, or those with as many as 5 employees.
+This plan is solely for single-owner businesses, or those with up to 5 employees.
 With this plan, you target a desired level of retirement income, and contribution limits are adjusted each year based on that, with a maximum limit set each year.
-While this plan is highly customizable and allows for significant contributions, there may be startup costs and annual fees associated with it.
+While this plan is highly customizable and allows for significant contributions, there may be beginning expenditures and yearly charges associated with it.

 Benefits of a Personal Defined Benefit Plan